Tasmota, Theo Arends' replacement firmware for the Sonoff Basic and many other WiFi switches, logs error and

 Then the daemon needs to be restarted so that the modified configuration file is used.

-This confirms that the daemon was restarted and it should now receive UDP messages over the network.
+This confirms that the daemon was restarted and it should now receive

-device running Theo Arends' replacement firmware
+The web interface of a device running Theo Arends' Tasmota replacement firmware can be used

 to enable logging of messages to